Hack-Rx/The-Project-Team/Final_app/README.md

-# Integration
+# Integration(2)

-In this commit we integrated the calorie counter to the menu, and added a drawer that consists of a BMI calculator.
+In this commit, we resolved the spoonacular API and integrated the meal plan recommender to the menu